Customer Relations

 ▪Global Repair Service Centers

 For customers outside Japan, Panasonic sales companies, call centers and service centers operated by distributors, and call centers and certified service providers commissioned by sales companies or distributors offer repair services meeting local needs and business practices.
 We have been strengthening our initiatives in each country toward improving experiential value through the repair services and responses to inquiries we offer our customers.
-We have also been working to bolster our response in terms of how we communicate with our customer base as it continues to become more diverse, including initiatives involving new methods for communicating with customers on social media.
+We are also working to communicate with customers on social media.

-*Japan: CS Company, Panasonic Marketing Japan Co., Ltd. And affiliates, Panasonic Techno Service Co.
+*1 Japan: CS Company, Panasonic Marketing Japan Co., Ltd. and affiliates, Panasonic Techno Service Co.

 ▪CS System for Enterprise Business